Fluorescent Bulb Recycling Program

 Fluorescent light bulbs, or lamps, come in many shapes and sizes.
 Energy-saving compact fluorescents are now available in the traditional light bulb dome shape as well as twin tubes and the spiral twist bulb.
 Some other types of fluorescent bulbs are circular (circline) lamps, U-tubes, and straight lamps, which can be found in any length from two to eight feet.

 Exercise caution when handling these bulbs, because if they break, the mercury vapor in the bulb is released and can be harmful to your health.
 If you do break a fluorescent bulb of any kind, you should open a window to ventilate the room, and then leave the room for 10-15 minutes to allow the mercury vapor to dissipate.
 On returning to the room, use index cards or cardboard and duct tape to clean up the broken bulb.
 Do not use a vacuum, which may redistribute fine particles around the room.
-The broken pieces should be placed in the trash.
-Since the mercury has escaped, they are no longer hazardous waste.
 If you notice a white powder, this is phosphorous.
 Place the broken glass and all residue in a plastit bag and bring to your town transfer station or call the District at 413-772-2438.

 You may be wondering if CFLs are worth the extra effort.
 According to the EPA, Energy Star qualified CFLs, as compared to incandescent bulbs, use about one-quarter of the energy to produce the same amount of light, and last up to 10 times longer.
 This energy conservation can translate into $30 in electricity savings over each bulb’s lifetime.
 Since CFLs save energy, less energy is drawn from coal-burning power plants.
 As coal is burned, power plants emit mercury, which pollutes rivers and lakes and makes fish unsafe to eat.
 By reducing energy use, CFLs actually save mercury from being emitted by coal fired power plants.
 Fluorescent lamps do not release mercury unless they are broken.